primiano/perfetto-docs/docs/recording/data-sources.md

   were done at this callstack.

-**Googlers:** Head to http://pprof/ and upload the gzipped protos to get a visualization. *Tip: you might want to put `libart.so` as a "Hide regex" when profiling apps.*
+**Googlers:** Head to http://pprof/ and upload the gzipped protos to get a visualization.

+TIP: you might want to put `libart.so` as a "Hide regex" when profiling apps.

 You can use the [Perfetto UI](https://ui.perfetto.dev) to visualize heap dumps.
 Upload the `raw-trace` file in your output directory.
 You will see all heap